Acceptable Use Policy

 - Place any of the following types of information or software on any Enterprise information systems:

-- Material which infringes upon the rights of another person or organization including but not limited to copyrights, TM, or IP infringement
+- Material which infringes upon the rights of another person or organization including but not limited to copyrights, trademarks, or intellectual property infringement

 - Abusive, profane, or sexually offensive material